 Now that we have the basics down, let’s look at some practical real world examples of live multi-camera production shot composition.

-Primary cameras, whether for use at concerts, televised entertainment specials or for religious broadcasts typically serve a “tight-follow” or “loose-follow” role.
+Primary cameras, whether at concerts, televised entertainment specials or for religious broadcasts typically serve in a “tight-follow” and “loose-follow” role.
 If you are unfamiliar with the “tight-follow” / “loose-follow” concept, I suggest reviewing the controlbooth.tv article, Camera Locations.

 Here we see Andy Stanley.
-North Point Community Church’s tight-follow shot composition is a MCU (Medium Close up) shot.
-When Andy is drawing attention to his on-stage video monitor the camera and field of view changes to his loose-follow MWS (Medium Wide) shot.
-However when Andy is not referencing his on-stage video monitor the shot is his tight-follow framed as a MED or MCU (Medium to Medium Close up) or a “split” between the two.
+North Point Community Church’s tight-follow shot composition is typically a MCU (Medium Close up) shot.
+When Andy is drawing attention to his on-stage video monitor the camera shot and field of view changes to a loose-follow MWS (Medium Wide).
+However when Andy is not referencing his on-stage video monitor the shot is his tight-follow framed as a MED or MCU (Medium to Medium Close up) … or a “split” between these two framings.

 Note that the camera is located perpendicular to the subject’s shoulder-line and is at eye-level.
 The subject is framed center with approximately 6% headroom.
 The shot does not follow “rule of thirds” theory – the prescription to frame the subject along one of the vertical 1/3rd graticule lines, with the subject’s eyes placed on the top horizontal graticule.
 Primary camera tight-follow (and loose-follow) shots are instead always symmetrically balanced and centered horizontally.
-The vertical placement (the headroom amount) is generally subject to the field of view of the frame.
-The tighter the shot, the less headroom is given.
+The vertical placement (the headroom amount) is generally subject to the field of view of the frame, meaning the tighter the shot the less headroom is given.